ChuckJonas/assistan-ts/readme.md

 A lightweight framework for building and running code first, type-safe assistants.

-This library aims to make it easy to manage assistants, without introducing heavy abstractions or opinionated frameworks.
+This library aims to make it easy to create & run assistants, without introducing heavy abstractions or departing too far from the official `openai` library.

 **Key Features:**

 - Define Assistants using [`typebox`](https://github.com/sinclairzx81/typebox) schemas
 - sync changes with OpenAI
 - Parse & validate arguments to tool calls
-- Automatically poll runs for completion
+- Automatically poll `runs` for completion

+> **Warning**
+> Both this library & openai's assistants api are still in early development and is subject to change.

 ## Usage